 It’s important to understand, however, that not all auto insurance plans in California cover total loss claims.
 In addition to that, without being legally represented by an attorney, the process of settling your total loss claim may take months or even years, in the most extreme cases.
 Not to mention that some adjusters and insurance companies employ unfair practices when determining if your vehicle damage can be classified as “total loss.”

-Most car accident victims in Long Beach and elsewhere in California tend to rush things and start repairing their vehicle as soon as possible after a crash to be able to drive the vehicle again.
+Most car accident victims in Long Beach and elsewhere in California tend to rush things and start repairing their vehicles as soon as possible after a crash to be able to drive the vehicle again.

 But that would be a huge mistake if you don’t give the insurance adjuster enough time to estimate the cost to repair your vehicle, document all the damages, and determine the value of the settlement.